lotusflowr/windows-debloat-automated/README.md

 ## ⚠️ Disclaimer

-Most inline comments in the scripts were generated using ChatGPT and may be incomplete or slightly inaccurate.
+Most inline comments in the scripts and this wiki were generated using ChatGPT and may be incomplete or slightly inaccurate.
 Please review and test before relying on them in production or enterprise settings.

 > Feedback and forks welcome — this is an evolving deployment suite.